 Additionally, commercial fertilizer supplies the amount and ratio of nutrients you need or ordered.
 With manure, you get the amount and ratio of nutrients that it contains, which complicates the determination of a value.
 Even when a rate that supplies the correct amount of nitrogen is applied, the amount of phosphorous and potash applied may not match what you would have purchased commercially, and amounts applied above crop need probably have no value.
 In the past, manure application costs often exceeded the value of the nutrients applied.
 Now, in many situations, the nutrient value in the manure exceeds the cost of application.

-A new web-based tool developed by Dr. William F. Lazarus, Extension Economist and Professor in the Department of Applied Economics, is now available.
-The web-based calculator may be used to compare the economic value of manure from alternative manure application rates and methods.
+The tool, developed by Dr. William F. Lazarus, Extension Economist and Professor in the Department of Applied Economics, may be used to compare the economic value of manure from alternative manure application rates and methods.
 The value is based on crop nutrient needs for a specific field and crop rotation, fertilizer prices, manure hauling costs, manure type, and application method.
 In addition to assisting with management of current livestock and crop operations, the calculator can be useful in budgeting new facilities or evaluation of contract production through estimating the effect of manure and manure management on cash flow.
 The calculations can also assist crop and livestock producer estimate the value of manure that may be transferred or sold from one entity to another.

 Funding for the development of this tool was provided by Minnesota Pollution Control Agency, Section 319 Nonpoint Source (NPS) Management Program from the Environmental Protection Agency.